userx14/omblepy/README.md

 Not supported due to extremly short bluetooth pairing timeout.
 Does work, but bluetooth pairing required on each connection is unrealiable, dialog box must be confirmed in less than 1 second.
 Installation in principle equivalent to Win 10, but can't recommend using it at the moment.
+Consider using the under-development [esp32 bridge version](https://github.com/userx14/omblepy/tree/esp32bridge), that bypasses the os bluetooth stack completely.

 ## Linux setup
+Only specific versions of the bluetooth are working, consider using the under-development [esp32 bridge version](https://github.com/userx14/omblepy/tree/esp32bridge).
 Install python ( ≥ version 3.8) and the two required libraries:
 ```
 apt install python3.10